-Board of Directors Redevelopment Authority of the City of Bethlehem ended June 30, 2021, in accordance with auditing standards generally accepted in the United States of America, we considered the Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
+In planning and performing our audit of the financial statements of the governmental activities and each major fund of the Redevelopment Authority of the City of Bethlehem (Authority), a component unit of the City of Bethlehem, as of and for the year ended June 30, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered the Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control.